 For any given rpm, there is a manifold pressure that should not be exceeded.
 If manifold pressure is excessive for a given rpm, the pressure within the cylinders could be exceeded, placing undue stress on the cylinders.
 If repeated too frequently, this stress can weaken the cylinder components and eventually cause engine failure.
-As a general rule, manifold pressure (inches) should be less than the rpm.

 A pilot can avoid conditions that overstress the cylinders by being constantly aware of the rpm, especially when increasing the manifold pressure.
-Conform to the manufacturer's recommendations for power settings of a particular engine to maintain the proper relationship between manifold pressure and rpm.
+Consult the manufacturer's recommendations for power settings of a particular engine to maintain the proper relationship between manifold pressure and rpm.